 Missed appointments cost the US healthcare providers a staggering $150 billion each year.
 No-shows not only cause chaos in the scheudle but they cause substantial financial losses.
 In order to increase patient attendance, look for medical scheduling software that sends reminders and confirmations to patients.
 Most systems offer options such as online booking and visit cancellation, text and email reminders, and follow-up messages for missed appointments.

 The annual cost of missed appointments in the United States is $150 billion.

 The National Library of Medicine reports that 15% of hospital expenditure in high-income countries results from care mistakes or patients being infected during hospital stays.
 Preventing hospital infections is critical for the financial well-being of your healthcare facility and the health of your patients.
 Actions that you can immediately take to improve quality in this space include: promoting compliance among your staff and patients, installing sensors to detect handwashing compliance, or measuring handwash product use.

 Act Now to Reduce Hospital Costs

-When it comes to the cost side of the hospital business, there are numerous measures that the hospital administration can introduce to save money.
-Some of them will take time, but by applying the above tactics, your healthcare facility can reduce expenses right away.
+There are numerous measures that hospital administration can introduce to start saving money.
+Some of them will take time but others you can start implementing immediately to start reducing expenses right away.
 Would you like to start now?